Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/focus-navigation.md

 - <a lang="en" href="https://www.w3.org/TR/WCAG21/#focus-visible">2.4.7 Focus Visible</a>

-## Order focus navigation
+## Order keyboard navigation

 **Target&nbsp;:** everyone and especially people with motor disabilities who use a keyboard to navigate.
 **When&nbsp;:** during design and development.

 **Description&nbsp;:**

-Focus navigation, to be understandable and easy to use, must provide a coherent and comprehensible order of navigation.
+Keyboard navigation, to be understandable and easy to use, must provide a coherent and comprehensible order of navigation.
 It is important to manage the focus order : through the options `nextFocusDown`, `nextFocusUp`, `nextFocusRight` and `nextFocusLeft`, you can specify which view should take the focus according to the use of the tab, down, up, right and left arrows.

 **Note**: `nextFocusDown`, `nextFocusUp`, `nextFocusRight`, `nextFocusLeft`, `focusable` and other focus management options are available directly in the <abbr>XML</abbr> or in the code through the corresponding methods.